What to do in Kotor: the Most Picturesque Town in Montenegro

 Tour Stari Bar.
 Located just 25 kilometers away, Stari Bar is an ancient fortified city with a rich history.
 Explore the old ruins and wander through the cobblestone streets.
 Another great town, Ulcinj is only 45 min away from there.

 Take a Trip to Budva.
-Enjoy spectacular beaches and the intensely turquoise clear water of Adriatic Sea.
+Not only does Budva has lively wibe, but you'll find many spectacular beaches to enjoy the intensely turquoise clear water of Adriatic Sea.
 Budva is one of the Montenegro's most popular destination.

-You can wander through the old town of Budva (tiny but cute), enjoy the relaxing Mediterranean vibe and some of the best restaurants and nightlife in the country.
+You can explore old town of Budva (tiny but cute), enjoy the relaxing Mediterranean vibe and some of the best restaurants and nightlife in the country.

 Visit Herceg Novi.
 It's another picturesque coastal town located at the entrance to the Bay of Kotor.
 It has better beaches than Kotor, and you might be in luck and they have one or another festival going on.